-Students can apply to our program during their sixth-grade year.
+Students can apply to our program in March of their sixth-grade year.
 Accepted students will attend LVS during the summer before their seventh and eighth-grade year.
-The summer program is six weeks long.
+The summer program is six weeks long (June 15th through July 23rd).
 Accepted students are also encouraged and expected to attend semi-monthly school year Saturday sessions, which include free field trips for attendees.

 Established in 1993, Lehigh Valley Summerbridge serves economically deprived and academically talented seventh and eighth grade students throughout the Lehigh Valley.
 Over 1,000 students have actively participated in the LVS program.
 The program has also served hundreds of teachers, many of which are currently employed as teachers in the Lehigh Valley.